Skip to content

 Studio may consume admitted Core relationship records.

-Studio must not invent missing relationship types or graph edges.
+Studio must not invent missing relationship types, graph edges, causal links or observed execution claims.

 Additional relationship families may be considered only when they can be derived from explicit loaded Mission Model fields without weakening the current boundary.